Weird-Fishes-Lab/accio-imago-public/README.md

 Authentication tokens are stored locally in Chrome's extension storage on your device.

 ## Contact
-For privacy questions, contact: support@your-domain.example
+For privacy questions, contact: support@weirdfisheslab.com